wojwozniak/cvss_converter/src/documentation.md

 ### Change from 3.1:

-It came from Attack Complexity - that metric has been split into Attack Complexity and Attack Requirements Similar to Low/High values there.
+It came from Attack Complexity (so it is a new-old metric) - old AC has been split into AC and AR.
+Values are similar to Low/High values from old AC.

 ## Privileges Required (PR)